MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/more-information-about-porting.md

 - Make sure the account information you give matches exactly what your phone carrier has on record.
 Mismatched information is the most common cause of errors and can delay your port order.

 > [!CAUTION]
 > **Don't disconnect your services with your service provider or carrier.** **You must keep your previous service active in order to port your phone numbers to Teams.** **Don't freeze your account with your service provider or carrier.
 Freezing the account prevents the change of carriers on the account.
 The authorized user will need to submit an order to the current carrier to remove the freeze.
-This process can take 1-3 weeks, depending on the carrier.**
+This process can take one to three weeks, depending on the carrier.**

 ## What is my billing telephone number?

-The billing telephone number (BTN) is the main phone number that is included on your bill and billed by your service provider or carrier.
-If you are transferring a phone number from an account that has only one phone number, you'll need to put this phone number in.
+The billing telephone number (BTN) is the main phone number that's included on your bill and billed by your service provider or carrier.
+If you're transferring a phone number from an account that has only one phone number, you need to enter this phone number.
 If you're transferring phone numbers from an account that has more than one, you can look at your bill or contact your service provider or carrier to determine what the billing telephone number is for your account.

 ## What should I put in for the account number?